 iPhone 15 Pro: Software

 When the iPhone 15 Pro arrives, it's all but certain to be running iOS 17, a new version of Apple's iPhone software.
 As before, expect a preview at June's Worldwide Developer Conference that shows off what's new in the software update.
-A public beta will take place during the summer, leading up to a full release in the fall.
+That preview will take place when WWDC 2023 kicks off on June 5, with a public beta following afterward.
+The full release of iOS 17 should drop in the fall — just before the iPhone 15 Pro and the rest of the iPhone 15 models come out, if history is any guide.

 iPhone 15 Pro: Outlook

-September 2023 is still a long ways off yet, so expect many more iPhone 15 Pro rumors and leaks to spring up.
+September 2023 remains off in the distance, so expect many more iPhone 15 Pro rumors and leaks to spring up.
 We might hear about this supposed differentiation between the iPhone 15 Pro and iPhone 15 Ultra, if there is one — and we sincerely hope there isn't.

 The Pro models are solid devices, especially the iPhone 14 Pro.
 But let's hope we continue to see meaningful upgrades to the small phone that packs a punch.
 But there's more we'd like to see, such as 256GB base storage and faster charging speeds to start.
 What's more, Apple needs to address battery life for the iPhone 15 Pro, which took a major downturn in 2022.